-On September 28, 2018, President Trump signed into law H.R.
+In September 2018, President Trump signed into law H.R.
 1109.
 This bipartisan legislation I introduced with Rep. Debbie Dingell (D-MI) reduces unnecessary paperwork burdens and bring down energy prices for American families.
-This legislation unties the hands of the Federal Energy Regulatory Commission’s hands and allows the commission to do what it does best, regulate electricity markets to ensure American rate payers are getting the most affordable and reliable electricity possible.
+The legislation unties the hands of the Federal Energy Regulatory Commission’s hands and allows the commission to do what it does best, regulate electricity markets to ensure American rate payers are getting the most affordable and reliable electricity possible.

-As a member of both the Energy and the Environment Subcommittees, it is important to strive to find the happy medium between pro-growth policies that encourage investment in our nation’s infrastructure and policies that protect our environment and consumers.
+As a member of the Energy Subcommittee, it is important to strive to find the happy medium between pro-growth policies that encourage investment in our nation’s infrastructure and policies that protect our environment and consumers.